Average read time: 5 minutes.

 Instead of focusing on the physical beauty that was born or can be made, let’s focus on the beauty we can cultivate in ourselves and others.
 Let’s give ourselves fully to becoming more generous and selfless and caring people, and loving those around us hard.

-Instead of focusing on our acne, cellulite, extra five pounds, uneven skin tone, unruly hair, social media posts, or trendy-or-not clothes, let us devote that energy to loving and serving one another well, cultivating a beauty and attractiveness within ourselves that outlasts time and physical appearance.
+Instead of focusing on our acne, cellulite, extra pounds, uneven skin tone, unruly hair, social media posts, or trendy-or-not clothes, let us devote that energy to loving and serving one another well, developing a beauty and attractiveness within ourselves that outlasts time and physical appearance.

 Let’s be beautiful together.
 Let’s be beautiful by cultivating the type of beauty that leaves behind more than well-liked social posts after we’re gone.